petrakol/blockxpand-icp/README.md

 - Optional **reward claiming** via `claim_all_rewards` behind the `claim` feature flag
 - All DEX adapters now fetch **concurrently** via `join_all` for minimal latency
+- The `get_holdings` query runs ledger, neuron, and DEX fetchers concurrently for the quickest possible response
 - Cross-platform utilities provide a shared `now`, `format_amount` and `get_agent` helper used across adapters, plus utilities for querying DEX block height and an `env_principal` helper for configuration.
 Invalid values now print a